 What happens if I don't register for GST?

 If your GST turnover is under $75 000 and you don't register for GST, you won't include a GST component in your prices.
 This means that any invoices you provide will need to show that GST was not included in the purchase price.
 You also can't claim GST credits for your business purchases.

 Small business GST concessions

-If your business has an annual turnover of less that $2 million, you may be able to access the following GST concessions.
+If your business has an annual turnover of less than $2 million, you may be able to access the following GST concessions.

 Accounting for GST on a cash basis